 Primary Stroke Center as designated by Joint Commission

 Akron General has earned the Gold Seal of Approval ™ for stroke care.
 The Joint Commission, a prestigious national hospital accrediting organization, has awarded Akron General Medical Center a Primary Stroke Center Certification.
-Akron General earned this distinction after the Joint Commission conducted an on-site review in December, 2004.

 The Joint Commission's Primary Stroke Center Certification is based on recommendations for primary stroke centers published by the Brain Attack Coalition and the American Stroke Association's statements/guidelines for stroke care.
 The Joint Commission launched the program - the nation's first - in 2003.